YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 Obtaining YottaDB Distribution Media
 -------------------------------------

-YottaDB distributions for selected platforms, including GNU/Linux on the popular x86 architecture and Raspberry Pi hardware, can be downloaded under the terms of the Affero GNU General Public License (AGPL) version 3, from the `YottaDB releases page on GitLab <https://gitlab.com/YottaDB/DB/YDB/-/releases>`_.
+YottaDB distributions for selected platforms, including GNU/Linux on standard x86_64 and ARM architectures, can be downloaded under the terms of the Affero GNU General Public License (AGPL) version 3, from the `YottaDB releases page on GitLab <https://gitlab.com/YottaDB/DB/YDB/-/releases>`_.
 Each distribution is a tarball that includes a :code:`ydbinstall` script.
 Unpack the tarball in a temporary directory, change to that directory, and run the script.
-For Supported platforms, and selected Supportable platforms, we recommend using the `ydbinstall.sh <https://gitlab.com/YottaDB/DB/YDB/blob/master/sr_unix/ydbinstall.sh>` script, which will download, unpack, and install YottaDB for the platform on which it is run.
+For Supported platforms, and selected Supportable platforms, we recommend using the `ydbinstall.sh <https://download.yottadb.com/ydbinstall.sh>`_ script, which will download, unpack, and install YottaDB for the platform on which it is run.
 The instructions for :ref:`ydbinstall script <ydbinstall-script>` and ydbinstall.sh script are identical.

 ---------------------------
 Before You Begin